 Dr. Brawley Newlin is an Assistant Professor of Management at Gettysburg College in Gettysburg, PA.
 Her Ph.D. is in Industrial-Organizational (I-O) Psychology.

-Her research focuses on unique work populations, like family microbusinesses and “gig” workers.
-Her work focuses on how (and whether) findings from Management and I-O Psychology apply in these different work settings.
-She also conducts research on statistical and methodological issues.
+Her research focuses on unique work populations, like family microbusinesses and gig workers.
+She also conducts research on statistical and methodological issues, like common method variance and heteroscedasticity.

 Glatfelter 412 Office hours and meetings via Zoom